MicrosoftDocs/azure-devops-docs/docs/pipelines/licensing/concurrent-jobs.md

 4. Enter your desired amount, and then **Save**.

-For pricing cost per parallel job, see [Azure DevOps pricing page](https://azure.microsoft.com/pricing/details/devops/azure-devops-services/).
+For pricing cost per parallel job, see the [Azure DevOps pricing page](https://azure.microsoft.com/pricing/details/devops/azure-devops-services/).

 ## How do I change the quantity of parallel jobs for my organization?